 A travel buddy

-If you’re traveling and will be staying in a hotel, crating your puppy, even if you’re just going downstairs for breakfast, is the safest option.
-If someone comes in to clean and doesn’t notice your “do not disturb” sign, there’s a risk your puppy could escape.
-The hotel might also be happier, knowing he can’t cause damage.
+If you’re traveling and will be staying in a hotel, crating your pup, even if you’re just going downstairs for breakfast, is the safest option.
+If someone comes in to clean and doesn’t notice your “do not disturb” sign, there’s a risk your dog could escape.
+The hotel might also have a rule that dogs are not allowed to be left alone in the room.

 I’m sure we’ve all driven with our pups on our lap, or even loose on the back seat and thankfully we’ve all arrived safely at out destinations.
 It’s better to start thinking in terms of “better safe than sorry” and that means putting him in a crate while in the car.
 It increases the chance of him surviving an accident, and he won’t be the cause of one.